Many people are surprised to learn what happens in rehab

 As part of the new residential treatment model, clients stay in actual homes.
 An average treatment center buys or leases several nice homes next to each other and typically would put two people in a room and have a live-in staff member in a room of their own.
 This would create a 12-24 person residential treatment complex.

-Close to the residential homes is an actual office facility where group therapy, individual counseling, psychotherapy, and addiction education is performed.
+Close to the residential homes is an actual office facility where group therapy, individual counseling, psychotherapy, and addiction education are performed.
 Activities are added.
-For example, exercise is an important part of nourishing a body back to health.
+For example, exercise is an important part of nourishing a body and getting it back to health.
 Most treatment centers either have their own exercise and yoga facility or contract with a location nearby.
-Nutritious meals typically are either served at the treatment office or both office and the residences.
+Nutritious meals are typically served at the treatment office or both the office and the residences.
 Eating together in a group is part of the recovery process.

 Sample Daily Rehab Schedule